WPGC Weekly

 10/17/64

-As new music is released, another Trifecta is reached by The Beatles with 'I'll Be Back', 'I'm A Loser' and 'Kansas City' hitting #1 - #3, in order.
+As new music is released, another trifecta is reached by The Beatles with 'I'll Be Back', 'I'm A Loser' and 'Kansas City' hitting #1 - #3, in order.
 The following week these songs remain in their exact positions.

 Dean Griffith (Dean Anthony's) name appears as the main DJ for the last time and is replaced the following week by Harv Moore.